Abul22/rtc-terminal/README.md

 1. Install rtc-ssh on remote device/server from the repository: https://github.com/mxseba/rtc-ssh

-Note the uuid key generated in the rtc-ssh application
+Note the uuid key generated in the rtc-ssh application.

 2. Get source rtc-terminal on local computer using the Go compilator:
 ```